mitchnm/AWARDS/README.md

 ## User stories
 As a user you should be able to:
 * View posted projects and their details.
-* Post a project to be rated/reviewed
+* Post a project to be rated/reviewed.
-* Rate/ review other users' projects
+* Rate/review other users' projects.
-* Search for users
+* Search for users.
 * View your profile page.

 ## Technologies used